 Sour Cream Banana Cake

-This moist, tender Sour Cream Banana Cake was served for dessert on an antebellum plantation along the Ohio River.
+This moist, tender Sour Cream Banana Cake with cream cheese frosting is destined to be your new go-to recipe for ripe bananas!
+I was served for dessert on an antebellum plantation along the Ohio River.
 We all licked our plates clean!
 This scrumptious dessert got rave reviews, so naturally, I had to bake it up at home!

 Who even knew there were plantations in Indiana?!
 We were lucky enough to spend a lovely autumn afternoon on the grounds, which included a spectacular Southern lunch.
 Lucky for me, the caterer was generous with her recipes.
-Topped with a rich and dreamy cream cheese frosting, it was hard not to eat a second slice of this tender, Easy Banana Cake.
+It was nearly impossible not to eat a second slice of this tender, Easy Banana Cake.

 - The only difficult part of making this banana cake recipe was waiting for my bananas to ripen.